-Some characteristics of the regency period were Sabre legs (curved chair leg which resembles the line of a sabre blade), reeding (a technique wherein “reeds” are carved or milled into a surface) and lion paw feet, as seen in the first post.
+Some characteristics of the Regency period were Sabre legs (curved chair leg which resembles the line of a sabre blade), reeding (a technique wherein “reeds” are carved or milled into a surface) and lion paw feet.

 Regency chairs were usually low with curved backs, sabre legs and brass inlays.
 Caned seating, as seen above, was quite common, as well as squab cushioning.
 Furniture was often upholstered with leather for library and dining chairs, and satin and damask for sofas.
 Rich chintzes were often used, with the main motif featured on the back of the chair.
 It was also fashionable for chairs and sofas to be upholstered in the same colour as curtains.

 In the Regency period it become very fashionable to have at least one or two sofas in a room.
 Most sofas in the Regency were very large and had several loose cushions along the back with a bolster at each end.

 Well known and influential designers of this period were Thomas Hope, George Smith, and Henry Holland.